Barina/Dark-Telegram/README.md

 ## Community

-While GitHub is generally great for comunication, Telegram is best for IM.<br/>
+While GitHub is generally great for communication, Telegram is best for IM.<br/>
 Feel free to join, discuss and share you themes and ideas in our [Super group on Telegram](https://t.me/joinchat/A7st42_MOlo4MTE0).

 ## Credits